2019–20 Ukrainian Football Amateur League: Second stage

 Following ease of quarantine restrictions, on 22 June 2020 it was announced that the competition will be resumed on 27 June 2020.
 It was decided to finish the first stage of competition consisting of three groups as planned, however for the second stage it was decided to replace play-off format with another group stage final mini-tournament consisting of two groups of 4 each and taking place in one place.
 The second stage is expected to take place in early August and will also include the final game.
 On 28 July 2020 the AAFU approved the format for the final (second) stage which would be as a single-elimination tournament with a single leg.
 The first games are expected to take place on 9 August 2020 with the draw for semifinals taking place the next day on 10 August.
 The final game will take place at the Viktor Bannikov Educational and Training Field in Kyiv.

 On 6 August 2020 it was announced that the new season is expected to start on 29 August 2020, while registration to participate in competitions on 10 August 2020.
-The Ukrainian Amateur Cup is being planned to start on September 9-16, 2020.
+The Ukrainian Amateur Cup is being planned to start on September 9–16, 2020.

+Teams qualified

+In parentheses are indicated number of times the club qualified for this phase.